 This lounge is special, really special.
 For me, the Primeclass Lounge in Muscat Airport is the best contract lounge in the world.
 It has everything you could want from an airport lounge, and a good deal more.
 I recommend to arrive a few hours early, to enjoy the experience.

 All of the lounges in Muscat Airport are first rate.
 The Oman Air Business Lounge is next door, review here.
 That lounge is probably the best business class lounge in the world.
 If you have time, try both.
 I would say that the Oman Air Lounge is a cut above.
 It’s quieter and has better food.
 Apologies if you think I’m exaggerating!
 I really think the lounges in Muscat Airport are that good.
-I’ve reviewed a lot of good lounges.
-Check out the Gulf Air Lounge Heathrow and the Swiss Business Class Lounge Zurich.
-Those lounges are good – these ones are definitely better!

 This review focuses on the Primeclass Lounge Muscat.
 If you have a trip to Muscat planned, this article is a must read.